PAPER & PAPERBOARD PRODUCTION & CONSUMPTION FOR EUROPE

 In 2015, the European paper industry's performance in total was second best in the world after China, with a stable production and increased consumption compared to 2014.
 The packaging sector's production continued to increase whilst graphic paper (newsprint, printing and writing paper) maintained its recent decline.
 This and other figures can be found in the Confederation of European Paper Industries (CEPI)'s recently-launched 2015 Key Statistics brochure, which gives a clear picture of the industry's performance last year.
 The report includes data on production, consumption and the trade of pulp, paper and raw materials, as well as on energy and environment.

-Here are the main highlights of the report:
+Here are the main highlights of

 - CEPI members produced 90.9 million tonnes of paper and board.
 This corresponds to a slight decrease of 0.2% in 2014 and relative stability over the last three years.
 The operating rate for 2015 was 91.2%, up from 89.7% in 2014.